“Blues in Hoss’ Flat”

 After casting about for some sixteen months with a group of seven or eight musicians, Basie reformed a new big band in the spring of 1951.
 It was not at all certain if the band would last beyond the engagements that Basie’s agent had lined-up.
 Initially, they were few and far between.
 Finally, in the spring of 1952, Basie secured a string of engagements with his band supporting vocalist Billy Eckstine.
 By July, he was back in New York, recording for Normal Granz’s Clef label, and commencing what would become a very successful series of engagements at Birdland, a jazz club, located at 1678 Broadway, in Manhattan, that would last intermittently throughout the 1950s.
 Many still important radio broadcasts of the Basie band emanated from Birdland in the early 1950s.
 They helped keep Basie’s name and music before at least the small segment of the public seeking his brand of musical entertainment.
 With Birdland as the band’s home base, and some gigs on the road as a part of Granz’s Jazz at the Philharmonic packages, Basie was able to gradually build a financial base that would ensure the continuing existence of the band, at least for the short-term future.
 Slowly throughout 1953, the band’s engagement book accumulated more dates.

 1954 saw the Basie band, now known as the “New Testament” band, complete its first successful tour of Europe, where audiences were jazz-hungry and enthusiastic.
 By the end of 1954, vocalist Joe Williams had joined Basie, and he proved to be a strong commercial asset, both in front of audiences and on records.
 Finally, after three years, the “New Testament” Basie band was well and truly established.
+(Above left: Basie, foreground.
+The trumpeter at left behind him is Joe Newman; the trombonist is Henry Coker.)

 A concise, general description of “Blues in Hoss’ Flat” was provided by Bill Kirchner in his excellent liner notes to the Smithsonian collection of big band jazz called Big Band Renaissance, page 23.
 This set of recordings was issued in 1995.
 “This irresistible groover by Frank Foster (1928-2011), falls into a distinctive genre of composition, the blues in D-flat, which also comprises such jazz staples as “One O’Clock Jump,” “Woodchopper’s Ball,” and “Things Ain’t What They Used to Be.”
 The blues in this key have a special quality that is hard to define but nonetheless unmistakable in effect, and many jazz bands–especially black bands–have used this quality to advantage for decades.
 Frank Foster was one of the key architects of the Basie revival (of the 1950s), as well as an important soloist from 1953-1964.
 “Blues in Hoss’ Flat,” along with his classic “Shiny